Microsoft/azure-docs.cs-cz/articles/api-management/api-management-howto-developer-portal-customize.md

 ---
-title: Přístup a přizpůsobení spravovaného portálu pro vývojáře – Azure API Management | Microsoft Docs
+title: Access and customize the managed developer portal - Azure API Management | Microsoft Docs
-description: Naučte se používat spravovanou verzi portálu pro vývojáře v API Management.
+description: Learn how to use the managed version of the developer portal in API Management.
 services: api-management
 documentationcenter: API Management
 author: mikebudzynski